5 Best Ways to Receive Money from Abroad

 Online-Multi_currency-Account

-Multi-currency accounts allow you to hold multiple currencies at the same time.
-So, if both you and the sender have an account with the same multi-currency account platform, you can receive the funds in the same currency it was sent in.
+Online multi-currency accounts allow you to hold and manage multiple currencies in one place.
+If both you and the sender use the same platform, you can receive money from abroad in the same currency, without immediate conversion.

 Unlike bank-to-bank transfers, you can have some control over the currency conversion when receiving international payments via a multi-currency account.